iomatix/ioTools-X4Foundations/Readme.md

 ## Tools Overview:

-### FontTools - Generating font files for X4 Foundations never been easier
+### FontTools - Generating font files for X4 Foundations has never been easier

-FontTools is package of tools designed to automate generating dictionaries files for X4 Foundations with its texture maps, the `.dds` files.
+FontTools is a package of tools designed to automate generating dictionary files for X4 Foundations with its texture maps, the `.dds` files.
-Everything is automated right now, and only requirements are to have the desired font installed on the PC running the scripts, configuring the `config_fonts.lua` file and running `start.bat` - if you know what are you doing.
+Everything is automated right now, and the only requirements are to have the desired font installed on the PC running the scripts, configuring the `config_fonts.lua` file, and running `start.bat` - if you know what are you doing.
 If not, just stick to the tool manual - only one additional manual action is necessary to be sure that the scripts will work.

 ### XRCatTool - Unpacker for X4 Foundations